Saturday February 22nd 2020 – 9.30am to 4.30pm.

 - how to really speed up your work within Lightroom using batch processing, presets and keyboard shortcuts

 The course is held in the Derbyshire village of Tansley, near Matlock.
 It is easy to get to from anywhere in Derbyshire, Sheffield, Nottingham or Manchester.
-There is free car parking available, and a pub nearby for lunch (not included in the course price) – or you can bring a packed lunch if you prefer.
+There is free car parking available right outside, and a pub nearby for lunch (not included in the course price) – or you can bring a packed lunch if you prefer.
 Tea, coffee and biscuits will be provided during the day.
+The warm and comfortable gritstone building was extensively refurbished in 2014, and has disabled access and toilets.
+The room we will be using is also on the ground floor.